philippe44/AirConnect/README.md

 4. On non-Windows machines, open a terminal and change directories to where the executable is stored and run `chmod +x [executable]`.
 (Example: `chmod +x airupnp-osx-multi`).
 Note that if you choose to download the whole repository (instead of individual files) from you web browser and then unzip it, then in the bin/ sub-directory, file permissions should be already set.

 Some Debian Stretch distributions (e.g. Raspian) only provide openssl1.0.2, but 1.0.0 is needed.
 Download the version for Jessie [here](http://security.debian.org/debian-security/pool/updates/main/o/openssl/libssl1.0.0_1.0.1t-1+deb8u10_armhf.deb) or using `wget http://security.debian.org/debian-security/pool/updates/main/o/openssl/libssl1.0.0_1.0.1t-1+deb8u10_armhf.deb` then install it with `sudo dpkg -i libssl1.0.0_1.0.1t-1+deb8u10_armhf.deb`.
 Note that these links are updated regularly, so use judgment to find the correct one using base URI ... (before opening an issue)

+On older Pi (based on BCM2835, i.e. the Pi Zero, and 1) using Stretch and above, I don't know where the openssl 1.0.0 can be found for armv6, so you can use the "last resort" option to create symlinks to openssl 1.1
+`sudo ln -s libcrypto.so.1.1 libcrypto.so.1.0.0`
+`sudo ln -s libssl.so.1.1 libssl.so.1.0.0`

 ## Running